persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

 1-2-1 Definition
 ~~~~~~~~~~~~~~~~

-When an evaluation is required, a window appears, in order to set up:
+When a design of experiments evaluation is required, a window appears, in order to set up:
   - the output variables of interest: at least one must be selected to validate the window
-  - the block size – the number of runs launched simultaneously – for parallelization
+  - the block size: defines the maximum number of samples queued for evaluation by the physical model,
-    purposes (default=1; expected= integer).
-It must be less than the input sample size.
+    regardless if the latter supports parallel evaluation or not.

+    Actual parallelization of the evaluations of the same block also depends on the type of the physical model;
+    for example the **Python** model allows for parallel evaluations depending on its allocated process number setting.
+    In that case it would usually be set to match the process number, but other use-cases are possible.

+    Default is 1.

+    Note that progress reports or analysis stopping event check happen at the completion of a block,
+    so larger block sizes will trigger updates less frequently.

+    More generally outside of the context of design of experiments evaluation,
+    some of the analysis do not support block evaluations like some optimization algorithms,
+    in that case evaluations may be submitted one by one (preventing to benefit from parallelization),
+    or submitted by arbitrary block size for example when evaluating finite difference gradients.

   .. image:: /user_manual/graphical_interface/deterministic_analysis/designOfExperimentEvaluationWizard.png
       :align: center